-During your child’s time at Liphook C of E Junior School, if we feel that your child may need additional support, we will write to you and invite you to a meeting where you can meet the team and learn all about the strategies and programmes we use.
+During your child’s time at Liphook C of E Junior School, if we feel that your child may need additional support, we will talk to you and explain what will happen next and give you the opportunity to find out about all about the strategies and programmes we use.

-The SEN policy details the principles and procedures we follow but you are most welcome to contact the school for more detailed information.
+The SEND policy details the principles and procedures we follow but you are most welcome to contact the school for more detailed information.

-We welcome all children, whatever their need, and look forward to working closely with parents in order to achieve the best outcomes.
+We welcome all children and look forward to working closely with parents in order to achieve the best outcomes for every child.
 We aim to keep you well informed and have an ‘open door’ policy which means that if you have any concerns or worries you can pop in or phone to make an appointment.